What is changing?

 - farm stay accommodation – including camping, caravanning and glamping.

-- New planning pathways will allow these activities to happen with either fast-track (complying development) or no planning approval (exempt development) with development standards that will minimise impacts on neighbours, rural roads and the community.
+- new planning pathways allowing these activities to happen with either fast-track (complying development) or no planning approval (exempt development) with development standards that minimise impacts on neighbours, rural roads and the community.
 If an activity doesn’t meet the standards for exempt or complying development, speak to your local council about lodging a development application.

-- Landowners will be able to rebuild farm buildings destroyed by natural disasters without planning approval to help future proof their farms.
+- landowners can rebuild farm buildings destroyed by natural disasters without planning approval to help future proof their farms.

-- Minor change to increase the distance between homes and poultry and pig farms to protect the industry from biosecurity threats.
+- the distance between homes and poultry and pig farms has been increased to protect the industry from biosecurity threats.